michaelknigge/janel/README.md

 # Enhancements
 These are my enhancements to the official Version of Janel 4.2.0
+## Support of Java 9
+Java 9 is fully supported (JDK and JRE).
+With version 9 the Windows registry keys that hold version information about installed Java versions changed.
+Furthermore, the JDK does not longer contain a subdirectory "jre" that contains the JRE.
+Due to these changes Janel had to be enhanded.
 ## Fix crash at startup if an environment variable is missing
 Version 4.2.0 of Janel will crash at startup if you reference an environment variable in the LAP file that is not set.
 Imagine you want to add specific JARs to the CLASSPATH at runtime and specify